BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Once you confirm, the transaction is sent to the Receiver's wallet.
 If Receiver's wallet is currently offline or if the network is loaded, you might see the transaction appear ‘In Progress’ on your transaction list.
 Once the transaction is complete, it will be sent to the nodes and shown as 'Confirming'.

 .. note:: While a transaction is in ‘In Progress’ you can cancel it by clicking on the dropdown to the right of the transaction row and then select ‘Cancel’.
-The other party will receive notification that the transaction was either ‘Cancelled’ or ‘Failed,’ and funds+fee that were allocated for this transaction will become available again.
+The other party will receive notification that the transaction was either ‘Canceled’ or ‘Failed,’ and funds+fee that were allocated for this transaction will become available again.
 It is not possible to cancel a transaction in ‘Confirming’ or ‘Completed’ states.

 .. figure:: images/desktop/06_sending_beam/08.jpg
    :alt: Canceling outgoing transaction

-.. warning:: If your transaction appears as 'In Progress' for a notifiably long time, it means the Receiver is not online.
+.. warning:: If your transaction appears as 'In Progress' for a long time, it means the Receiver is not online.

 .. attention:: If the transaction was not sent to the nodes, for any reason, it will expire after 1440 blocks, or roughly 24 hours.
 This is done to avoid a situation in which one of the Wallets did not send a created transaction to the nodes and the UTXOs remain locked forever.